geosolutions-it/doc-cread/sysadmin/source/hub/maintaining/configuration.rst

 Default value: ``english``

-This can be ignored if you're not using the :doc:`datastore`.
+This can be ignored if you're not using the :doc:`../extensions/datastore`.

 The default language used when creating full-text search indexes and querying them.
 It can be overwritten by the user by passing the "lang" parameter to